Increasing engagement in your health benefit

 Two of the most popular stand-alone HRAs are:

-- The individual coverage HRA (ICHRA): The ICHRA works for employers of all sizes.
-Employees need their own individual insurance coverage to participate.
+• The individual coverage HRA (ICHRA): The ICHRA works for employers of all sizes.
+Employees need their own individual health insurance plan to participate.
 A major benefit of the ICHRA is the flexibility it gives employers.
 They can customize allowances for different employee classes, such as full-time or part-time workers.
 They can also vary allowances by employee age and family status, such as single or married.

 Some examples of HRA-eligible expenses include:

-- Individual monthly premiums for health, dental, and vision plans
+• Individual monthly premiums for health, dental, and vision insurance

 2. Communicate clearly and frequently

-Effective communication can also have a direct impact on increasing employee engagement in health benefits.
-Make sure to regularly update employees on the benefits available to them, how to access them, and any changes or updates to the benefits package.
+Effective communication can also have a direct impact on increasing employee engagement.
+Make sure to regularly update your workforce on the employee benefits available to them.
+This includes how to access them and any changes or updates to the company's employee benefit programs.

 3. Educate employees about their benefits

-Many employees may not fully understand the range of health benefits available to them or how to utilize them best.
+Many employees may not understand the range of health benefits available to them or how to use them best.

 To help your employees better understand their health benefits, you can offer educational resources, such as:

-For example, your HR team could hold quarterly meetings with a representative from your insurance provider to give employees a chance to ask their questions in person and put a face to the name.
+For example, your HR team could hold quarterly meetings with a representative from your insurance provider.
+This would give employees a chance to ask their questions in person and put a face to the name.

 4. Create an employee wellness program